 The final grade in the course will be weighted with 25% lab and 75% lecture points for the total course grade.
 A letter grade will determine the final grade in the course.
 The scale used for this course will be:

 below 60 failing

-A six weeks grade will be reported to the home high schools that reflects the accumlative grade to date during the college semester.
+A nine week grade will be reported to the home high schools that reflects the accumlative grade to date during the college semester.
 As mentioned above, excessive tardies or unexcused absences will result in points deducted from the total lecture or lab points.
 Each student is responsbile for keeping up with their own grade to date.
 Students are expected to keep a log of grades to calculate their grade to date in the course.
 A grade to date below a “B” will require a student to have a weekly conference with the instructor.

 Students are required to pledge all work according to the CVGS Honor Code printed in the CVGS Student Handbook.
 Each assignment must have the Honor Code written out and signed by the student or the assignment will not be accepted until the pledge is included. (late policy applies) Group assignments will be signed by each member of the group.
 Cheating and plagarism are serious and each student has a responsibility to uphold the Honor Code.
 Documented evidence/admission of violating the honor code on an assignment will result in a ZERO for the assignment/test in question.
-The Student is responsible for understand ing the sharing limits for each assignment.
+Each student is responsible for understanding the sharing limits for each assignment.
 All reports must have references and copies of articles submitted with the report.
-Cell phones will be turned off and out of site unless phone application is part of a class assignment.
+Cell phones will be turned off and out of site unless a phone application is part of a class assignment.